wormholer/KAP-manual/en/config/settings.en.md

 Specify which Hive database intermediate table locates, the default value is `default`.
 If the user running KAP doesn't have `default` database access permission, please change it to other database name.

 ### kylin.hbase.default.compression.codec
-The compression algorithm used in KAP creating HTable, the default value is `snappy`.
-If the deployed environment doesn't support `snappy` algorithm, modify the value to others, such as `lzo`, `gzip` and `lz4`.
-The configuration missing means no compression algorithm is taken.
+The compression algorithm used in KAP creating HTable, the default value is `none`.
+If the deployed environment supports `snappy` algorithm, modify the value to `snappy`, or other supported alogirthms, such as `lzo`, `gzip` and `lz4`.
+The configuration `none` means no compression algorithm is taken.

 ### kylin.security.profile
 KAP instance security profile.
 The optional values are `ldap`, `saml`, `testing`, and the default value is `testing`. `testing` means enable testing account.
 Users can integrate existing enterprise authentication system, such as LDAP and SAML.
 Please refer to other sections for detailed explanation.